-After years of trying to make it as a writer, Benchley finally pitched the idea of Jaws, which was published in 1974 and it was met with immediate acclaim from readers.
+After years of trying to make it as a writer, Benchley finally pitched Jaws, which was published in 1974 and it was met with immediate critical acclaim.
+The book would inspire one of the most popular horror movies of all time–a film by the same name.

 He has stated of his fascination with sharks: